ctrl-alt-del/devenv/knowledge/concepts/sd-webui-extension-migration.md

 type: Concept
 title: SD WebUI Extension Migration
 description: Evaluating a WebUI extension landscape and migrating from an archived extension to a maintained successor, using the roop → ReActor SFW face-swap migration as a worked example.
-tags: [ai, stable-diffusion, webui, extension, migration, face-swap, reactor, roop]
+tags: [ai, stable-diffusion, webui, extension, migration, face-swap, reactor, roop, facefusion]
-timestamp: 2026-08-03T00:00:00Z
+timestamp: 2026-08-07T00:00:00Z
 ---

 # Overview